dsyer/dsyer.github.io/index.md

 ## Any pictures?

-Try [Picasa](http://picasaweb.google.com/david.syer) (lots of pictures of mountains, some cities, a few people).
+Try [Picasa](http://picasaweb.google.com/david.syer) (lots of pictures of mountains, some cities, a few people, mostly Isabel).